surrealnirvana/LawEnforcementEnhancementMod/README.md

-# Law Enforcement Enhancement Mod
+#Enhanced Law Enforcement

 ## Overview
-Law Enforcement Enhancement Mod is a comprehensive modification for enhancing police officer behavior, spawning, and management in the game.
-This mod overhauls the default police system with improved AI, patrol routes, and dynamic officer spawning mechanics based on time of day and player location.
+Enhanced Law Enforcement is a comprehensive modification for enhancing police officer behavior, spawning, and management in the game.
+This mod additional a greater police presence, creates new patrol routes, and has dynamic officer spawning mechanics based on time of day and player location.

 ## Features